fluffycowfluffy/PROJECT-PENNEY/README.md

   - This function is what will be called in the main function.
 It creates two heatmaps for wins AND losses probabilities, therefore draw probability can be inferred.
 Heatmaps are created using `seaborn`.
   - **NOTE:** Reminder to comeback and edit the code so that it generates one output with both heatmaps side by side instead of two separate heatmap files.

 The `viz examples` folder has examples of how your heatmaps should come out after a 1 million deck run.
-You can mess around with the cmaps if you like and make them any color you'd like, but I chose green to correspond with winning and orange/reddish to correspond with losses.

-The `src` folder has the original `.py` files from Professor Smith's original GitHub.
-I did not include the `uv.lock` file from the original GitHub because I have not been using uv (; —_—)

-yay enjoy the heatmaps :)
+The cmaps can be changed in for different aesthetic choices, currently they are set to green corresponding with wins and orange/reddish corresponding with losses.
 ---